 - You’re Going to See Things You Can’t Unsee

 I stand by point #1, however, when you’re in the room with your wife, you’re going to see things you can’t unsee.
 My goal since day one was to be in the room with Gina, but to not see things I couldn’t unsee.
-“I want to be able to go back down there at some point and not have PTS.” was the ‘joke’ I said to my friends.
+“I want to be able to go back down there at some point and not have PTSD.” was the ‘joke’ I said to my friends.
 I’ll tell you now, the setup is not like the movies.
 There’s no divider blanket or mini wall to protect you from the sight and the doctor doesn’t go under a blanket to deliver the baby, it’s all out in the open.
 You see everything.
 And as much as I swore I wasn’t going to see my son coming out of her most sacred of areas, I’m glad I did.
 Seeing him being born is the greatest moment of my life.

 - Cut the Umbilical Cord

 For no other reason than to say you cut your child’s umbilical cord.
 It’s kid of scary, but very fucking cool!